• Reading

 Christmas Tree Activity Lids for Toddlers and Preschoolers

 Let them create their own decorations on the tree.
 Have your child place the lids randomly.
 Observe what they try to do first.
 If they hesitate model for them.
 Then see if they can select only one color or type from the pile of lids.
 You can encourage your child to make patterns for lights.
-See if they can line the outline of the tree or add ends to the branches.
-The are all great for building fine motor skills, visual discrimination and problem solving.

 Christmas Tree Activity Lids for Toddlers and Preschoolers

-If your child is having trouble getting started go ahead and draw circle on the tree for your child to have specific spots to match the lids onto.
-This is great for one to one counting skills and fine motor skills.
-This can even become a counting game for older Tots!
+If your child is having trouble getting started go ahead and draw circles on the tree for your child to have specific spots to match the lids onto.
+This is great for one-to-one counting skills and fine motor skills.

 Christmas Tree Activity Lids for Toddlers and Preschoolers